dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 ### Discussion

-This proposal includes support for adding the primary constructor parameters to the scope of the class, as proposed by Slava Egorov.
+This design includes support for adding the primary constructor parameters to the scope of the class, as proposed by Slava Egorov.

 The scoping structure is highly unusual because the formal parameter list